top of page

 2. The Decision Tool: Personal Finance Reimagined

 My company, Personal Finance Reimagined, provides college-specific decision-making tools, curriculum, and seminars.
 This is where a high school student, with the help of their time travel partners, can get really specific about what is important to them about college.
 Here is the thing -- it is different for everyone.
+We work with high school counselors and help them prepare to lead successful college tours.

 Research shows that FOMO - or the psychology of the "Fear of Missing Out" - is a real challenge for high schoolers.